plenoptic-org/plenoptic/docs/user_guide/reproduce/adversarial_examples_mad.md

 :::

-We set the initial noise to be a small value so the initial image is closer to the solution that we want: an image similar in pixel values as the original but produces large changes in the representation.
+We set the initial noise to be a small value so the initial image is closer to the solution that we want: an image with small deviations in the pixel values from the original but produces large changes in the representation.
 We also set a custom learning rate value of 0.001 even though you should generally obtain good results with higher or lower learning rates provided the synthesis runs for long enough.

 ```python
 mad.setup(initial_noise=0.001, optimizer_kwargs={"lr": 0.001})